laurentbarraud/AnimSprites/Readme.md

 ### Features
 - Smooth sprite animations for walking, jumping, and attacking
 - Precise collision detection with platforms and screen boundaries
-- Interactive objects (e.g. bushes can be placed, hit, and removed)
+- - In-game platform builder: create, move, and delete platforms or bushes at runtime
-- In-game platform builder: create, move, and delete platforms at runtime
+- Interactive objects (bushes can be placed, hit, and removed)
 - Toggleable rain effect via the build menu
 - Modular architecture for easy extension and maintenance